lv042/Weather-Wizard/docs/creation.md

 #### Logging of the manufacturing process is described

-Of course I could only log the beginning of the print and the final product of the print, because the print always was running the whole night.
+Of course, I could only log the beginning of the print and the final product of the print, because the print always was running the whole night.

 #### Files